-Yeasts are the spore-like forms of fungi (as shown in the photomicrograph above).
+Yeasts are the spore-like forms of fungi (as shown in the microscope image above).
 Malassezia dermatitis is the inflammatory skin disease that results from overgrowth on the skin by the natural Malassezia yeast population.

 WHY SUSPECT YEAST?

 WHERE WOULD A DOG GET A YEAST INFECTION?

 Yeast happily live on most normal skin as well as in ears and anal glands.
 To get a yeast infection or overgrowth, conditions on the skin surface have to change to favor the proliferation of the yeasts.
-Skin oil quality changes, environmental moisture, damage to the skin, and patient genetics are some of the factors promoting an overgrowth of the normal yeast populations.
+Changes in skin oil quality, increased environmental moisture/humidity, damage to the skin, and patient genetics are some of the factors promoting an overgrowth of the normal yeast populations.
 Malassezia yeasts release very inflammatory surface proteins which do not cause trouble in small quantities but in larger amounts will trigger a large immune response.
 Further, large numbers of Malassezia yeasts will form what is called a "biofilm."
 This is a matrix connecting a large group of yeasts, helping them attach to the skin and evade the immune system.
 The biofilm also presents a barrier to medications that might kill the yeasts.
 Worse still, it is also possible for a pet to actually become allergic to the proteins in the yeast cell wall (see below) so that very few yeast organisms are needed to incite very big inflammation.

 The following breeds are predisposed genetically to yeast infections: the West Highland White Terrier, Basset hound, Cocker spaniel, Silky terrier, Australian terrier, Maltese, Chihuahua, Poodle, Shetland sheepdog, Lhasa apso, and the Dachshund.